Genocs/genocs-library/src/Genocs.Common/README_NUGET.md

 ## Description

-Core NuGet package contains general purpose functionalities to be used on DDD services.
+Core Common NuGet package contains general types, interfaces and classes to be used on DDD services.

 ## Support